 The Ypres Salient, so named for the bulge in the Western Front around the Belgian city of Ypres, has become rightly infamous.
 No less than five major battles occurred there.
 Almost every hamlet, wood and rise has a story to tell.
 Ypres, the last Belgian city in Allied hands, was positioned only a relatively short distance from the crucial Channel ports of Dunkirk and Calais.
 It assumed an importance almost unique in the war.
 On the map can be seen the crucial ridge line that curved around Ypres and that was the bastion of German defences prior to the Battle of Passchendaele.
 On its far slopes were arrayed the guns of the Fourth Imperial Army which shelled the city into a graveyard of stone.

-100 years later, Bellevue Spur as taken from Crest Farm: author photo
+100 years on, Bellevue Spur as seen from Crest Farm (author photo 2017)

 The map of the Kaiserschlacht (the Kaiser’s Battle) shows the deep inroads made by the German spring offensives, beginning in March 1918.
 There were four main offensives, and each made large concaves in the Allied lines, particularly the first on the old battlefield of the Somme.
 Each offensive, in turn, foundered after a combination of stiffening Allied resistance, mounting German losses and stretched supply lines made further progress impossible.
 To the north (along the coast where Belgian forces held the front) swampy ground precluded an attack.
 Of the British lines, which began around Ypres and stretched all the way to past Amiens, only the narrow front near Lens and Vimy Ridge, remained unaltered – testament to the formidable defences and reputation of the Canadian Corps.
 By the end of April 1918 the worst of the danger had passed.
 In June, an attack in the direction of Paris (a last gasp to approach the French capital) was halted by French and American forces, and this was followed by a successful counterattack.
 A surprise French-led assault in July, signalled the end of German offensive ambitions on the Western Front.